isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group2.md

 ### Task 6

 in the file /src/graphics/Window.java check all feature annotations. then go to .feature-model file and check if each feature is defined there.
+If a feature is not defined in the .feature-model file add it.

 # Answer questions
 After the above tasks are completed, fill out the [survey](https://docs.google.com/forms/d/e/1FAIpQLSdcpbnTASBGH6cRMHw2DUJWOQm3MigtSJPRo37Q_eYchaOqZg/viewform?usp=sf_link).